lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 end
 {% endhighlight %}

-If you launche specs now, they will fail because we haven't define yet the code to rescue the two exceptions.
+If you run the specs now, they will fail because we haven't define yet the code to rescue the two exceptions.
 Add the following code to the <code>application_controller.rb</code>:

 {% highlight ruby %}
 # file: app/controllers/application_controller.rb